rotki/rotki/docs/api.rst

    :statuscode 200: Logged in succesfully
    :statuscode 300: Possibility of syncing exists and the login was sent with sync_approval set to ``"unknown"``.
 Consumer of api must resend with ``"yes"`` or ``"no"``.
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: User does not exist, password is wrong or some other authentication error.
+   :statuscode 409: Another user is already logged in.
+User does not exist, password is wrong or some other authentication error.
    :statuscode 500: Internal Rotki error

    The result is the same as creating a new user.